ibm-public-cos/crs-docs/pages/api-reference/java.md

 Maven uses a file called `pom.xml` to specify the libraries (and their versions) needed for a Java project.
 Here is an example `pom.xml` file for using the AWS S3 Java SDK to connect to IBM COS (it also includes the SoftLayer library for provisioning credentials and new accounts).

-{% include important.html content="Please note that recent versions of the AWS SDK for Java may have introduced incompatibilities.
-The most recent recommended version is **1.11.5**" %}

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/maven-v4_0_0.xsd">